 To prepare dried legumes, rinse and soak them overnight.
 Add 3 cups of water for every 1 cup of dried legumes in your pot.
 (This is a rough estimate.
 If you didn’t go for the bulk version, read the package on your lentils, split peas, kidney beans, or other legumes as they do vary.)
 Bring them to a boil.
 Simmer until tender (about 45 minutes for lentils or split peas, 2-3 hours for beans).

 [Related: Lucious Legumes free recipe ebook: my family’s favorite ways to eat legumes!)]

 The Bottom Line: Eat More Unprocessed, Whole Foods

-For example, the lowest Alzheimer’s rates occur in rural India, where people are eating mostly grains, plants, and beans and very infrequently, meat and dairy.
-And yet, when these people move to the U.S. and eat a Standard American Diet, their risk increases significantly.
+For example, some of the lowest Alzheimer’s rates occur in rural India,14 where people are eating mostly grains, plants, and beans and—very infrequently—meat and dairy.
+Yet when these people move to the U.S. and eat a Standard American Diet, their risk increases significantly.

-And ancient man has been eating grains and legumes for centuries.
-Though the food industry now sells $16 billion annually to the unsuspecting public of “gluten free” junk food, researchers now aren’t sure the gluten itself is what’s causing health problems.
+Though the food industry now makes billions selling “gluten-free” junk food to the unsuspecting public, as I mentioned earlier, researchers now aren’t sure the gluten itself is what’s causing health problems.

 If you want to make wheat a part of your diet, the good news is there are better, less-processed options, and you will likely find that when you heal your gut, you can return to enjoying grains.